pomo-mondreganto/ForcAD/README.md

 Platform consists of several modules:

-- **HTTP flag submitter**.
-Accepts maximum 50 flags per request as array (json format) on `/flags` URL (the same port with scoreboard, 8000 by default).
-`X-TeamToken` header with team token needs to be passed.

 - **TCP flag submitter** (over socat).
 For each connection send team token in the first line, then flags, each in a new line.

 - **Celerybeat** sends round start events to `celery`